 |RP & SE 466||3||RP & SE 477 or 478||10|

 |RP & SE 475 or 476||3||RP & SE 467 or 468||2|

 |Total Credits 120|

 Special Education Program Advising

-Students not yet admitted to special education meet with their assigned advisor in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, 608-262-1651.
-Current students can schedule an appointment online through the Starfish app in MyUW.
-Students are assigned an additional departmental advisor when admitted to the professional component of their degree program..
-For general information about the program and degree requirements contact Kayla Armstrong, RP & SE Student Services Coordinator, at email@example.com.
+Students not yet admitted to special education meet with their assigned advisor in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, see below.
+Students are assigned an additional departmental advisor when admitted to the professional component of their degree program.
+For general information about the program and degree requirements contact Kayla Armstrong, RP & SE Student Services Coordinator, at firstname.lastname@example.org.

 General School of Education Advising

 Dedicated to supporting and promoting student success, the School of Education Student Services office coordinates a number of student-related services for prospective and current School of Education students in all programs.
 Student Services staff offer support in academic advising, career advising, mentoring and advocacy for underrepresented and international students, requirements monitoring, interpreting academic policy, and more.
 Students in the School of Education are encouraged to make Student Services a vital part of their academic and employment journey.